About the HSGSA Volunteer Program

 The main goal of the HSGSA Volunteer Program is recruit students that can provide support and assistance to the HSGSA, while in turn providing skill building opportunities for students.
 Through volunteering, students have the opportunity to take on a challenge, be an active member of the student community, meet new people, and have fun!
 Volunteers will develop new skills, improve career prospects, and build confidence.
 They will gain valuable and unique experiences, a sense of well-being, personal development and achievement, and satisfaction.

-The HSGSA Volunteer Program is intended to be a co-curricular record (CCR) recognized program.
-As of March 6, 2018 the application to recognize this program is submitted and pending.
-Once approved CCRs will be updated twice in an academic year, July 1 to January 31, February 1 – June 30.
+The HSGSA Volunteer Program is a co-curricular record (CCR)-recognized program (approved as of April 4, 2018).
+CCRs will be updated twice in an academic year, July 1 to January 31, February 1 to June 30.
+For more information, click here.

 Students enrolled full-time or part-time in a graduate program in the Rady Faculty of Health Sciences, University of Manitoba.
 This includes Master of Physician Assistant, Master of Rehabilitation Sciences, Master of Medical Physics, and surgical residents in the Master of Surgery program.
 Students in a graduate program not in the Rady Faculty of Health Sciences or any of the aforesaid programs, but whose primary research lab is located at the St. Boniface Hospital Albrechtsen Research Centre are also eligible